-Filers of proposals on this issue generally ask a company to make available, at reasonable cost and omitting proprietary information, data the company includes in its annual report to the Equal Employment Opportunity Commission (EEOC) outlining the make-up of its workforce by race, gender and position.
-Shareholders also ask companies to report on any efforts they are making to advance the representation of women and ethnic minorities in jobs in which they have been historically underrepresented, such as sales and management.
+Filers of proposals on this issue generally ask a company to make available, at a reasonable cost and omitting proprietary information, data the company includes in its annual report to the Equal Employment Opportunity Commission (EEOC) outlining the make-up of its workforce by race, gender and position.
+Shareholders also ask companies to report on any efforts they are making to advance the representation of underrepresented gender, ethnic, and racial identities in their workforce.
 The costs of violating federal laws that prohibit discrimination by corporations are high and can affect corporate earnings.
-The Equal Opportunities Employment Commission does not release the companies' filings to the public, unless it is involved in litigation, and this information is difficult to obtain from other sources.
-Companies need to be sensitive to minority employment issues as the new evolving work force becomes increasingly diverse.
+The Equal Opportunities Employment Commission does not release the companies' filings to the public, unless it is involved in litigation and this information is difficult to obtain from other sources.
+Companies need to be sensitive to diverse workforce employment issues as new generations of workers become increasingly diverse.
 This information can be provided with little cost to the company and does not create an unreasonable burden on management.

-- Vote for shareholder proposals that ask the company to report on its diversity and/or affirmative action programs. - Vote for shareholder proposals calling for legal and regulatory compliance and public reporting related to nondiscrimination, affirmative action, workplace health and safety, and labor policies and practices that effect long-term corporate performance. - Vote for shareholder proposals requesting nondiscrimination in salary, wages and all benefits. - Vote for shareholder proposals calling for action on equal employment opportunity and antidiscrimination.
+- Vote for shareholder proposals that ask the company to report on its diversity and/or affirmative action programs. - Vote for shareholder proposals calling for legal and regulatory compliance and public reporting related to nondiscrimination, affirmative action, workplace health and safety, and labor policies and practices that effect long-term corporate performance.

+- Vote for shareholder proposals requesting nondiscrimination in salary, wages and all benefits. - Vote for shareholder proposals calling for action on equal employment opportunity and antidiscrimination.